 To date, there is work to be done before mining operations can be resumed.
-Currently, HMC has applied for the renewal of the MPSA.
+Currently, HMC has applied for the renewal of the MPSA on May 26, 2016, more than a year prior to its expiration on October 28, 2017.
 In support of its application, it has received the necessary endorsements from the host communities in the form of resolutions issued by the four (4) barangays comprising Manicani Island, the Municipality of Guiuan, and the Province of Eastern Samar.
 These endorsements, along with various presentations to be made to the MGB of Region VIII and to the community, forms part of HMC's compliance with the government regulations pertinent to the MPSA renewal.